ESG Governance, Stakeholder Engagement, Reporting and Materiality

 To further bolster our governance and risk management practices, management-level responsibility for ESG-related matters is held by our Chief Corporate Officer, who has assumed this responsibility since 2021.
 Our Chief Corporate Officer reports directly to the Chief Executive Officer and leads our ESG Steering Committee, overseeing the development and execution of the sustainability framework and strategy, as well as ensuring ESG oversight through his respective reporting structures.

 Managing sustainability is a division between corporate and brand-led initiatives.
 A corporate-level team tracks stakeholder expectations and trends, identifies sustainability initiatives to support the business strategy, and highlights best practice across the group.
-The team maintains regular contact with senior leadership, guiding them on long-term social and environmental trends and the expectations of global stakeholders, engaging them to incorporate sustainability priorities as part of their business objectives.
-They also guide the company’s sustainability reporting, and work with several other business lines to oversee the preparation of sustainability disclosures.
-Regional brand presidents work together with restaurant owners to inform the company-wide business plan, and to execute and market sustainability initiatives at the brand level.
+The team maintains regular contact with senior leadership, guiding them on long-term social and environmental trends and the expectations of global stakeholders.
+They also lead the company’s sustainability reporting, and work with several other business lines to oversee the preparation of sustainability disclosures.

 Board of Directors

-Our Board possesses a broad range of skills, qualifications, and experiences that enable them to provide effective oversight of our business.
-Our board members bring unique perspectives from various industries, including public, private, and not-for-profit sectors, and are culturally and geographically diverse, living across three continents.
-In 2021, our Board adopted a target of 30% women directors, which we met at the 2023 annual general meeting of shareholders.
+Our Board possesses a broad range of skills, qualifications, and experience that enable them to provide effective oversight of our business.
+Our Board members bring unique perspectives from various industries, including public, private, and not-for-profit sectors, and from a mix of cultures and geographies, living across three continents.

 Our Board has three standing committees — the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee — as well as the Conflicts Committee.